The Pet Treat Package is a very popular analysis package for people looking to sell pet treats in the marketplace or online.

 AAFCO – All pet food labels require a guaranteed analysis on the label to advise the purchaser of the product’s nutrient content.
 At minimum, guarantees are required for minimum percentages of crude protein and crude fat, and maximum percentages of crude fiber and moisture.
 Source: petfood.aafco.org

-Guaranteed Analysis is not a one time analysis.
-Minimums and Maximums must be established through the process of testing several batches to insure consistent results across a product.
+Guaranteed Analysis is not a one-time analysis.
+Minimums and Maximums must be established through the process of testing several batches to ensure consistent results across a product.
 More detailed information can be found on petfood.aafco.org.

 A typical pet treat report looks like the following: